-Our Father, who art in heaven, Our Father in heaven, hallowed be thy Name, hallowed be your Name, thy kingdom come, your kingdom come, thy will be done, your will be done, on earth as it is in heaven. on earth as it is in heaven.
+Our Father, who art in heaven, hallowed be thy Name, Thy kingdom come, thy will be done, on earth as it is in heaven.
 Give us this day our daily bread.
-Give us today our daily bread.
-And forgive us our trespasses, And forgive us our sins as we forgive those as we forgive those who trespass against us. who sin against us.
-And lead us not into temptation, Save us from the time of trial, but deliver us from evil. and deliver us from evil.
-For thine is the kingdom, For the kingdom, the power, and the power, and the glory, and the glory are yours, for ever and ever.
-Amen. now and for ever.
+And forgive us our trespasses, as we forgive those who trespass against us.
+And lead us not into temptation, but deliver us from evil.
+For thine is the kingdom, and the power, and the glory for ever and ever.
 Amen.

 O God, you have made of one blood all the peoples of the earth, and sent your blessed Son to preach peace to those who are far off and to those who are near: Grant that people everywhere may seek after you and find you; bring the nations into your fold; pour out your Spirit upon all flesh; and hasten the coming of your kingdom; through Jesus Christ our Lord.
 Amen.